barryclark/jekyll-now/_posts/2020-03-18-Replace-Suppliers.md

 ## Advanced

 Sometimes at the end of the method, the result of a method gets packaged into a large object to be returned.
-Sometimes you can leave that behind in the same way.
+Sometimes you can leave that result-packing behind in the same way.

 Inspect callers; some will be happier calling the new overload.

-Consider whether a subset of parameters relate to each other in a way that would make sense as a new object (Extract Parameter Object) and whether this method actually belongs on that object.
+Consider whether a subset of parameters relate to each other in a way that would make sense as a new object (Extract Parameter Object) and whether this new method actually belongs on that new object.

 # Replace Supplier with Supplies